-Cut sections of fresh fruit added in stews, curries, and stir-fries with chicken, and fish and shrimp.
+Cut sections of fresh fruit added to stews, curries, and stir-fries with chicken, and fish and shrimp.

 The fruit can be used to make sauce, pickle, chutney, tarts, and jam.

 Further, Star fruit, like grapefruit, has been found to interact adversely with many drugs.
-Some of the compounds in carambola irreversibly inhibit cytochrome P450 3A4 isoenzymes (3A4) in the intestines and liver.
-This resulting increase in drug levels leads to adverse effects and/or toxicity.
-It is therefore, strongly advised to consult your healthcare practitioner before eating star fruit or its products if taking any kind of pharmaceutical drugs.
+Some of the compounds in the carambola irreversibly inhibit cytochrome P450 3A4 isoenzymes (3A4) in the intestines and liver.
+This resulting increase in drug levels leads to adverse effects and toxicity.
+It is, therefore, strongly advised to consult your healthcare practitioner before eating star fruit or its products if taking any pharmaceutical drugs.

-(Medical disclaimer: The information and reference guides in this website are intended solely for the general information for the reader.
+(Medical Disclaimer: The information and reference guides in this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)

 ≺≺ Back to Fruits from Star fruit.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.